-Levels of NAGlu and NAAsp in soybean products

-A processing study was conducted to determine the levels of NAAsp and NAGlu in various soybean fractions.
-The soybean 356043 grain used in the processing study was from the T7 generation from the 2005/06 growing season in South America.
-Processing of whole soybeans showed reductions in NAAsp and NAGlu levels in several food fractions (Table 16).
-In particular, it is noteworthy that levels of NAAsp and NAGlu in soybean oil, the principle processed fraction used by the food industry, are below the limit of quantitation.
+The concentration of NAAsp and NAGlu reported in the compositional analyses (Section 5.6 and Table 12), relate to the raw agricultural commodity (unprocessed, whole soybean seeds).
+Human food uses of soybean are typically various processed fractions of soybean.
+A processing study was therefore conducted to determine the concentration of NAAsp and NAGlu in various soybean fractions.
+The soybean 356043 seed used in the processing study was from the T7 generation from the 2005/06 growing season in South America.
+Processing of whole soybeans resulted in significant reductions in NAAsp and NAGlu concentration in the majority of food fractions (Table 16).
+In particular, it is noteworthy that concentration of NAAsp and NAGlu in soybean oil, the principal processed fraction used by the food industry, are below the limit of quantitation.
+Values for soybean hulls are more relevant to animal feed.